Looking for easy garden crafts this fall?

 Construct the Wreath

-Bunch and attach again and again until your herb meets your standards for looking beautiful.
+Bunch and attach again and again until your herb wreath meets your standards for looking beautiful.

 Hang your wreath indoors so you can enjoy the fragrance of summer all winter long, and feel free to grab a few herbs off the wreath whenever you need some extra flavor in your meals.

-If you'd like to hang your wreath outdoors, such as on the front door, just make sure your wreath won't get any direct sunlight, rain, or snow (and also be okay with your pretty little wreath not lasting quite as long as mine).
+If you'd like to hang your wreath outdoors, such as on the front door, just make sure your wreath won't get any direct sunlight, rain, or snow.
+(And be okay with your pretty little wreath not lasting quite as long.
+The good news is you can save the wreath form and start anew next year.)

 Enjoy!